grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

     const response = getBackendSrv().fetch<TODO[]>({
       // notice we are using the `placeholder` as defined
       // in the routes "path".
 Everything passed after will
-      // be appended to the API url
+      // be appended to the API URL
       url: `${this.baseUrl}/placeholder/todos`,
     });
     // backendSrv fetch returns an observable object